Yuri Lily Tsurumaki

 No it wasn’t.
 As far as I know they were introduced by a friend, another family friend, Morioko-san.
 And I guess Pop liked her.
 I don’t know, he wanted to come back to America.
 And he came back and left mom there, she was still going to school.

 Adina: There was a big age difference.
 There was like a 15 year age difference.
 She was a teenager still when they met.
 I think my great-grandmother was 16 or 17 when my grandma was born.

 Yes, she was young.
 The age difference was quite a bit.

 So your father came back.
 Or did they come back together to California?

-And Mrs. Marshall, I guess she was awfully good to my parents because every Christmas we always went to her house, and to remember her.
+And Mrs. Marshall, I guess she was awfully good to my parents because every Christmas we always went to her house.
 And I still remember the stairs though, it was funny.
 It was on the hillside and you had to climb up stairs to their house level.
 But she had a wooden stairway all the way up to her house.
-And we lived down the stair.
+And we lived down the stairs.
 And my mother was saying that Mrs. Marshall taught her how to play the piano and cook, taught her English, and did a lot of things for them.
 So every Christmas we would go visit her, take some Christmas gifts and visit them.
 I always remember the stairs.
 My mother used to say I used to climb up the stairs but I never could come down.
 I was scared to come down, so I would be sitting up there crying.
 So she said she had to go and get me every time, she said she was with her second child, my brother.
 So she said it was it was getting to be awful.
-But anyway she couldn’t go up those stairs, but we moved down to Virgil.
-That’s when we moved down there.

 She was trying to keep you in.